Pimlico: Development and decline

-Twentieth century resurgence
+Twentieth-century resurgence

 Proximity to the Houses of Parliament made Pimlico a centre of political activity.
-Prior to 1928, the Labour Party and Trades Union Congress shared offices on Eccleston Square, and it was here in 1926 that the general strike was organised.
+Prior to 1928, the Labour Party and Trades Union Congress shared offices at 33 Eccleston Square, and it was here in 1926 that the general strike was organised.

 In the mid-1930s Pimlico saw a second wave of development with the construction of Dolphin Square, a self-contained "city" of 1,250 up-market flats built on the site formerly occupied by Cubitt's building works.
 Completed in 1937, it quickly became popular with MPs and public servants.
 It was home to fascist Oswald Mosley until his arrest in 1940, and the headquarters of the Free French for much of the Second World War.

 Pimlico survived the war with its essential character intact, although parts sustained significant bomb damage.
 Through the 1950s these areas were the focus of large-scale redevelopment as the Churchill Gardens and Lillington and Longmoore Gardens estates, and many of the larger Victorian houses were converted to hotels and other uses.

 To provide affordable and efficient heating to the residents of the new post-war developments, Pimlico became one of the few places in the UK to have a district heating system installed.
 District heating became popular after World War II to heat the large residential estates that replaced areas devastated by the Blitz.
 The Pimlico District Heating Undertaking (PDHU) is just north of the River Thames.
 The PDHU first became operational in 1950 and continues to expand to this day.
 The PDHU once relied on waste heat from the now-disused Battersea Power Station on the south side of the River Thames.
 It is still in operation, the water now being heated locally by a new energy centre which incorporates 3.1 MWe /4.0 MWTh of gas-fired CHP engines and 3 × 8 MW gas-fired boilers.